BetterDiscord/BetterDiscord/README.md

 ## All plugins must be named `*.plugin.js` and all themes must be named `*.theme.css`

-Better Discord App enhances Discord desktop app with new features.
+Better Discord App enhances the Discord desktop app with new features.

 ![ss](http://puu.sh/oIO58.png)